aiverify-foundation/moonshot/docs/getting_started/walkthrough.md

 # Walkthrough

-Users can use this tool to run benchmark tests and perform red teaming on LLMs.
-Before doing these, we need to configure a LLM endpoint to connect to.
-Currently, these are the connectors we support out of the box for connectiong to LLMs:
+Moonshot can be used to run benchmarks and red team.
+To perform this, an LLM endpoint must be configured to connect to an LLM/LLM application you wish to test.
+Currently, these are the connector types that is supported out of the box for connectiong to LLMs:

 | Connector Types | LLM Connector Name |
 | --- | ----------- |